Free Ice Calculator

 According to Party Genius AI's outdoor-party seed data, plan 1.5 lb of ice per guest indoor (drinks-only baseline), 1.875 lb per guest outdoor (+25% melt buffer), or 2.25 lb per guest in summer / 85°F+ heat (+50% melt buffer).
 Add another 50% on top if you're serving food on ice — meat, oysters, or veggie trays sitting in a cooler all afternoon.

-For larger or longer parties, also check our party supply calculator and drink quantity calculator.
+For larger or longer parties, also check our party supply calculator and drink calculator.

 What If I am Serving Food on Ice?